MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 ## ExtensionSettings policy fields

-This policy can control settings such as Update URL, where the extension will be downloaded from for initial install, and Blocked permissions, or which permissions aren't allowed to run.
+This policy can control settings such as Update URL, where the extension will be downloaded from for initial install, and Blocked permissions.
+You can also use this policy to identify which permissions aren't allowed to run.
 The available policy fields are described in the following table.

 | Policy field | Description |
 |--|--|